theQuert/XPS-9360-macOS/README.md

 ## Optional Settings
 ### CPU Undervolting
 #### If having the same CPU as mine, you can do the undervolting settings below.
 #### Warning!!!
-This may cause crash on your device, please be aware.
+This may cause crash on your device, please be aware of that.
- Enter `BIOS/Boot Sequence` then add new Boot with `/EFI/CLOVER/tools/DVMT.efi`, run the following commands
+ Enter `BIOS/Boot Sequence` , add new `Boot Option` with `/EFI/CLOVER/tools/DVMT.efi`, then run the following commands...
  - Overclock, CFG, WDT & XTU enable
  ```BASH
         setup_var 0x4DE 0x00